kamranahmedse/developer-roadmap/src/data/projects/image-processing-service.md

 - Put a rate limit on image transformations to prevent abuse.
 - Consider caching transformed images to improve performance.
 - Implement error handling and validation for all endpoints.
+- Optionally use a message queue like RabbitMQ or Kafka to process image transformations asynchronously.

 <hr />